nuest/docker-qgis-model/README.md

 The [OSGeo-Live](http://live.osgeo.org/en/index.html) DVD or VM, also have all software you need to execute the workflow.
 If you use QGIS under Linux, this might even work on your own desktop computer.

-If you want to give the example a try with OSGeo-Live, [download](http://live.osgeo.org/en/download.html) and start it and run the following commands.
+If you want to give the example a try with OSGeo-Live, [download](http://live.osgeo.org/en/download.html) and start it and run the following commands in a terminal.
 The steps are: clone the repository, copy the model file to the required location, and run the model:

 ```